nagarajsv3/sig-nsv-rest-service/readme.txt

 ********Custom Exception Handler********
 Create a ControllerAdvice for the Controller
 Throw exception in the Controller.
 ControllerAdvice catches and responds to request

+***********Consuming Rest Service using RestTemplate*************
+1. @JsonIgnoreProperties from the Jackson JSON processing library to indicate that any properties not bound in this type should be ignored.
+2. In order for you to directly bind your data to your custom types, you need to specify the variable name exact same as the key in the JSON Document returned from the API.
+In case your variable name and key in JSON doc are not matching, you need to use @JsonProperty annotation to specify the exact key of JSON document.
+3. Jackson JSON processing library is in the classpath, RestTemplate will use it (via a message converter) to convert the incoming JSON data into a Quote object
+4. standard system properties http.proxyHost and http.proxyPort to values appropriate for your environment if you are behind corporate proxy